 13. P-CSCF A instructs the PCF to authorize the resources necessary to establish a QoS flow for media via Npcf_PolicyAuthorization_Update service operation.
-To indicate SMF to insert UL CL/BP and L-PSA UPF for IMS PDU session to enable UE-Satellite-UE communication, P-CSCF B should send following parameters via the request based on Application Function influence on traffic routing mechanism described in clause 5.6.7 of TS 23.501 [93] and clause 4.3.6 of TS 23.502 [94]:
+To indicate to the SMF to insert a UL CL/BP and L-PSA UPF for the IMS PDU session to enable UE-Satellite-UE communication in IMS, P-CSCF B should send following parameters via the request to PCF based on Application Function influence on traffic routing mechanism described in clause 5.6.7 of TS 23.501 [93] and clause 4.3.6 of TS 23.502 [94]:

-- A flow description information which contains the IP address of the IMS-AGW A;
+- A flow description information which contains the IP address of the IMS-AGW onboard satellite;

-- A DNAI associated with the IMS-AGW A on satellite and corresponding N6 traffic routing information.
+- A DNAI associated with the IMS-AGW onboard satellite and optionally corresponding N6 traffic routing information.

+NOTE 6: DNAI value can be derived from the satellite identifier as per operator policy and implementation.

+13a.
+To be notified of satellite change and perform IMS-AGW relocation at change of satellite as described in clause AE.5.2, P-CSCF A subscribes to notification of user plane management events (i.e., UP path change) via Npcf_PolicyAuthorization_Update service operation to the PCF, which in turn subscribes to the events from SMF via Npcf_SMPolicyControl_UpdateNotify service operation and receives the event notifications from the SMF via Nsmf_EventExposure_Notify service operation as specified in clause 4.3.6 of TS 23.502 [94].
+The P-CSCF A inserts the following parameters in its subscription request (i.e. Npcf_PolicyAuthorization_Update service operation) as specified in clause 5.2.5.3.3 of TS 23.502 [94]:

+- Early and late notifications about UP path management events.NOTE 7: If Rx is used by P-CSCF, implicit subscription is assumed as part of PCC rules setting.

 14. P-CSCF A updates the SDP answer in the 18X response with the IMS-AGW transport addresses allocated in step 12, and forwards the updated 18X response to UE A.